 Position — move elements exactly where you’d like them to be.

-Our help center has all the info you could want about messing around with templates.
+Our Help articles like this one have all the info you could want about messing around with templates.
 Take a look if you need a little of the how-to.

 Use whatever you want